-Items Key Comments / Resolutions Application thereof at ZDM DM Level throug appropriate Strategies (d) Mayors to implement a Municipal Back to Basics programme, based on stipulated criteria.
+Items Key Comments / Resolutions Application thereof at ZDM DM Level through appropriate Strategies assessments such as an electronic performance management system. (d) Mayors to implement a Municipal Back to Basics programme, based on stipulated criteria.
 Elements of the Back to Basics programme have been incorporated into the municipal strategic plan.
 Further input will be finalised along with the final IDP. (e) Mayors to ensure that skills development is undertaken, commencing with credible Workplace Skills Plan's (WSP's) to the tabling of training reports.
 ZDM has a Workplace Skills Plan which is reviewed annually and allocated a budget for implementation. (f) Water losses to be reduced through intensification of Water Conservation and Demand Management measures and the "war on leaks" programme.
 Working hand in hand with partners in government such as DWA and COGTA, the municipality has identified and communicated a variety of issues addressing water loss.
 A water loss strategy is in place and is being implemented.